michael2012z/BitBible/markdown/KJV/files/1Chr.md

 49. And when Shaul was dead, Baal–hanan the son of Achbor reigned in his stead.

-50. And when Baal–hanan was dead, Hadad reigned in his stead: and the name of his city was Pai; and his wife’s name was Mehetabel, the daughter of Matred, the daughter of Mezahab.Hadad: or, HadarPai: or, Pau
+50. And when Baal–hanan was dead, Hadad reigned in his stead: and the name of his city was Pai; and his wife’s name was Mehetabel, the daughter of Matred, the daughter of Mezahab.

 51. Hadad died also.
 And the dukes of Edom were; duke Timnah, duke Aliah, duke Jetheth,